Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Introduction

 \section{Introduction}

-One of the most fundamental problems in computer vision is to provide a good estimate of a background in a given image sequence.
 Background subtraction is critical component of surveillance applications (indoor and outdoor), action recognition, human computer interactions, tracking, experimental chemical procedures that require significant change detection.
-Work on background subtraction has started since the 1970s and even today is an active open problem.
+Work on background subtraction started since the 1970s and even today it is an active open problem.
 There have been a host of methods which have been developed and below is a short review which will serve to aid understanding our algorithm.
-A survey by ~\cite{Piccardi} provides a overview of common methods which includes Frame differencing(FD), Running Gaussian average(RGA), Gaussian Mixture Model (GMM) and Kernel Density Estimation(KDE).
+A survey by ~\cite{Piccardi} provides an overview of common methods which includes Frame differencing (FD), Running Gaussian average (RGA), Gaussian Mixture Model (GMM) and Kernel Density Estimation (KDE).
 We employ these basic methods in a structured methodology to develop our algorithm.